-Yale's Department of French offers the Ph.D. in French literature, criticism, theory, and culture from the early Middle Ages to the present, and the French-language literatures of Africa, the Caribbean, and the Maghreb.
-The Department also participates in combined Ph.D. programs with the Department of African American Studies, the Program in Film Studies, the Program in Renaissance Studies, and an M.Phil. in conjunction with the Program in Medieval Studies.
+Yale’s Department of French offers the Ph.D. in French literature, criticism, theory, and culture from the early Middle Ages to the present, and the French-language literatures of Africa, the Caribbean, and the Maghreb.
+The Department also participates in combined Ph.D. programs with the Department of African American Studies, the Program in Film and Media Studies, the Program in Renaissance Studies, and an M.Phil. in conjunction with the Program in Medieval Studies.

 The Yale French Department has for decades been the top ranked department of French in the country.
 Generations of scholars have been trained here.
 Alumni of the department form a vital community throughout the United States and beyond, which includes many of the finest and most influential members of the profession.